UK extends COVID ban on business evictions until 2022

-LONDON (Reuters) - Britain’s government will extend a ban on evictions for businesses unable to pay their rent due to the coronavirus crisis until March 2022 from a previous expiry date of the end of this month, a junior finance minister said.
+LONDON (Reuters) -Britain’s government will extend until March 2022 a ban on evictions of businesses that stopped paying rent due to the coronavirus crisis, a junior finance minister said.

+The extension to the moratorium - which had been due to expire at the end of this month - was welcomed by a trade body representing retailers, but landlords said allowing rent arrears to build up for a further nine months was wrong.

 In April last year the government blocked legal attempts to evict shops, restaurants and other businesses that had stopped paying rent, as part of emergency measures to soften the economic impact of the pandemic.